zeckdude/knowledge-base/javascript-engine.md

 ### Call stack
 ![2022-01-21 00 03 08](https://user-images.githubusercontent.com/947856/150489957-5aea5fb1-3db9-45ec-92bf-e0bff0bac8ea.gif)

-- Call Stack: Where the engine keeps track of where the code is in its execution
+- Where the engine keeps track of where the code is in its execution.
+It is a mechanism that helps the JavaScript interpreter to keep track of the functions that a script calls.

-  -
+  > Note: JavaScript is a single-threaded which means it can only perform one command at a time
-  - When a function is called
+  - When a function is called it is added to the call stack in the order of which it was called.
+  - When a function calls other functions those other functions are added to the top of the call stack.
+  - The latest functions that are called are executed first.
+  - When a function is completed (either returns a value or reaches the end of the function) then it is removed from the call stack.
+  - This repeats until the first function that was called is completed.
+This approach is called the Last In, First Out principle.

 ### Memory heap
 - Memory Heap: Where the memory allocation happens on the client's machine

+  > Note: When we create variables, functions, or anything you can think of, the JS engine allocates memory for this and releases it once it's not needed anymore
   - When a variable or function is created, it is temporarily stored in the memory heap which is a part of the system memory that is allocated to the JavaScript engine
-  - The thing in memory has an address that the variable/function maps to
+  - The stored data in memory has an address that the variable/function maps to.
+When we use a variable in the code, we are accessing the value that is stored at the address associated with the variable name.